w3f/staking-rewards-collector/README.md

 The program takes several inputs in the `config/userInput.json` file.

 Staking Rewards:
-* **addresses**: A list of objects containing the `address` you want to parse the staking rewards, the `name` of your address and the `initialInvestment`.
+* **addresses**: A list of objects containing the `address` you want to parse the staking rewards, the `name` of your address and the `startBalance`.
-* **initialInvestment**: The amount of tokens from which the staking rewards are generated.
-Used to calculate the annualizedReturn.
+* **startBalance**: The amount of tokens from which the staking rewards are generated at the time of the `start`.
+Used to calculate the annualizedReturn, can be set to any number if the user is not interested in an accurate annualized return metric.
 * **start** (YYYY-MM-DD): The earliest day you want to analyze.
 Note that the earliest available prices for Polkadot are 2020-08-19 and 2019-09-20 for Kusama and that prices are set to 0 before that.
 * **end** (YYYY-MM-DD): The most recent day you want to analyze.